liuxingzhi/pyfun/README.md

 program list:

-    Electric field: draw electric field of an electrical bar in canvas in browser using vpython
+    Electric field: draw electric field of bar in canvas in browser using vpython

     luoxiaoheidazuozhan: a shooting game written in pygame